BrianENguyen/blog.brianenguyen.com/content/blog/october-2024-workout-update.md

 This is a November 2024 update of my workout progress since I started my "serious" workout journey.
-Although I stated that I would make monthly workout updates, I figured that blogs whenever I have significant progress or updates in my journey.
+Although I stated that I would make monthly workout updates, I figured that I would instead make these blogs whenever I have significant progress or updates in my journey.

 ## Being Stronger

 I am still currently lifting 20-lb dumbells and I can feel them being easier to use.
 Out of curiosity, I once tried to lift 15-lb dumbbells to get a sense of how much progress I've made, and they were so easy.
-I had a sense of accomplishment that the weights that I have lifted for months felt easy.
+I had a sense of accomplishment that I could lift these weights with ease after using them for months.

 When I was back in Nebraska, I got a barbell set and a bench, which I got used from my neighbor.
-The bench had way too much dust on it, so I sprayed oxyclean and hosed it down with water.
-Afterwards, it looks brand new
+The bench had way too much dirt and dust on it, so I sprayed oxyclean and hosed it down with water.
+Afterwards, it looks brand new.

 This is actually the first time I've barbell benched in my life.
 Before, I was shy to use it at the gym; plus, the barbell benches were constantly used by